 What is a credit card fundamentally?

-A credit card is really just one type of unsecured revolving credit, which is a form of debt.
-What this means is that a financial institution extends you a line of credit of some amount which can be repaid by you at any time.
-Unlike in a traditional, simple loan, there’s no set repayment schedule, although there are likely minimum monthly payments depending on how much of the line of credit you have utilized.
+A credit card is just one type of unsecured revolving credit, which is a form of debt.
+What this means is that a financial institution extends you a line of credit of some amount that can be repaid by you at any time.
+Unlike in a traditional, simple loan, there’s no set repayment schedule, although likely minimum monthly payments are depending on how much of the line of credit you have utilized.

 - Unsecured debt – they have no collateral to immediately seize if you don’t pay your bill